Window System Integration (WSI)

 presentation.

-acquires a presentable image
+When successful, vkAcquireNextImageKHR acquires a presentable image

-that an application can use, and sets
+from swapchain that an application can use, and sets

-to the index of that image within the swapchain.
+pImageIndex to the index of that image within the swapchain.

 The presentation engine may not have finished reading from the image at the

-time it is acquired, so the application must use semaphore
+time it is acquired, so the application must use semaphore and/or

-to ensure that the image layout and contents are not modified
+fence to ensure that the image layout and contents are not modified

 until the presentation engine reads have completed.

-successfully acquires an image, the
+Once vkAcquireNextImageKHR successfully acquires an image, the

-semaphore signal operation referenced by semaphore
+semaphore signal operation referenced by semaphore, if not

 VK_NULL_HANDLE, and the fence signal operation referenced by

-, if not VK_NULL_HANDLE, are submitted for execution.
+fence, if not VK_NULL_HANDLE, are submitted for execution.

-does not successfully acquire an image,
+If vkAcquireNextImageKHR does not successfully acquire an image,

-and fence
+semaphore and fence are unaffected.

 The order in which images are acquired is implementation-dependent, and may